 - Deliberately capture, injure or kill a bat.

-- Deliberately disturb bats, whether at roost or not
+- Deliberately negatively affect bats by disturbing them, whether at the roost or not

-- Damage, destroy or obstruct access to bat roosts, regardless of whether bats are present or not.
+- Damage, destroy or obstruct access to roosts, regardless of whether bats are present or not.

 - Possess a bat, whole or in part, alive or dead.

 Bats have also found support in organisations such as the bat conservation , which try to support roosting bats and push the protection of bat species in the UK.
 They have also reinforced the bat survey guidelines.

 How do I know if I have bats?

 Sometimes, you’ll just know because you can see them flying around and entering/exiting your property in the summer months.
 Even if you can’t see evidence bats are present, if you have developments planned in a protected area, you need to get in a licensed ecologist to make sure.

 Identifying indicators of roost presence is a key step in determining the necessity of a bat survey.
 Here are some common signs of bat roosts:

 - Bat Sightings: Regular sightings of bats around dusk and dawn, particularly near specific structures or trees, can suggest the presence of a roost.

 - Bat Droppings: Unlike bird droppings, bat droppings crumble into a powdery substance when touched.
 They are typically found beneath the entry and exit points of a potential roost.